homearanya/active-escapes/src/pages/tours/black-oyster-hiking-trail.md

       - 'Day 3: 21km  / 7-8hrs (at sea level)'
   - heading: Trail Grade
     description:
-      - 3/ 5 for Fitness.
+      - <strong>3/ 5 - Fitness</strong>.
 Moderate to good walking fitness is required.
 Average of 6hrs hiking / a day.
-      - 1/ 5 for Technicality.
+      - <strong>1/ 5 - Technicality</strong>.
 No real technical requirements or difficulties.
 Oldest person to complete this has been 83yrs, and youngest - 6yrs.
   - heading: Trail Terrain
     description:
       - Coastal Trail –  The trail starts and ends at sea level.
 Terrain differs every day, from footpaths along cliff tops to beaches and rocky shores.